Lawrence Binyon (1869 - 1943), "For the Fallen"

-Sources - Commonwealth War Graves Casualty Record, cemetery and grave photo, Medals Roll and 1911 Census.
+Sources - Commonwealth War Graves Casualty Record, cemetery and grave photo, Medals Roll and 1911 Census, baptism records.

 John Frederick Painter, DFC

 John was born around 1918 and lived at 175 Connaught Road, then known as “Maryland”.
-His father was the coal merchant.
+His father William was the coal merchant; he married Edith Mary Fulk.
 The coal yard was to the left of the house just where 171a - 173a and their garages are today.
-He joined the Royal Air Force and he became a Flying Officer with No 102 Squadron of Bomber Command.
+He joined the Royal Air Force and was stationed at RAF Kinloss Morayshire, 19 Operational Training Unit, flying Armstrong Whitworth Whitley bombers used to train bomber pilots.
+He was flying out of RAF Forres, a satellite airfield to Kinloss.
+He later became a Flying Officer with No 102 Squadron of Bomber Command.

 He is buried in Brookwood Cemetery in St. Matthew’s Avenue.

-Arthur rose to the rank of sergeant with the Coldstream Guards: June recalls clearly his wonderful sense of humour – and smart uniform, complete with impressive Bearskin!
+Arthur rose to the rank of Serjeant with the Coldstream Guards: June recalled clearly his wonderful sense of humour and smart uniform, complete with impressive Bearskin!
 Leo, too, was very proud of his soldier father and often stood at the front gate, dressed in his soldier’s uniform, saluting at all the troops as they marched past.

-Sadly, Sergeant Pickersgill was killed on Tuesday 24th March 1942.
+Sadly, Serjeant Pickersgill was killed on Tuesday 24th March 1942.
 He is buried in Brookwood Military cemetery.

-When the war ended, his widow, Mrs. Pick, worked hard on the committees formed to make the building of this hall possible.
+When the war ended, his widow, Mrs. Pick, worked hard on the committees formed to make the building of Brookwood War Memorial Hall possible.
 She died in 1993.
-Leo - who was a 1st Brookwood Cub - became an inspector for the Metropolitan police.
+Leo - who was a 1st Brookwood Cub - became an inspector in the London Metropolitan police.